emersonsmall/terminator-analyser/README.md

-Terminator Analysis Pipeline
+# Terminator Analysis Pipeline

 This project is a bioinformatics pipeline designed to identify and analyse gene terminator signals.
 The pipeline fetches genomes, extracts terminator sequences (3' UTR + downstream regions), and analyses these sequences to find conserved positional signals (patterns within the Near-Upstream Elements (NUEs) and Cleavage Elements (CEs)).

 # Features

-Automated Genome Retrieval: Downloads specified reference genomes (FASTA and GFF files) for any taxon from the NCBI Datasets API.
+Genome Retrieval: Downloads specified reference genomes (FASTA and GFF files) for any taxon from the NCBI Datasets API.

-Terminator Extraction: Parses genome annotations to extract terminator sequences for each annotated transcript (mRNA).
+Terminator Extraction: Parses GFF files to extract terminator sequences.

 Filtering: Includes filters to remove likely internal priming artifacts.

 Signal Analysis: Scans the extracted sequences for conserved k-mers in the NUE and CE regions.

 Visualisation: Generates plots showing the positional distribution of the top-ranked signals.
--e   Modular & Integrated: Run steps individually (get, extract, analyse) or as a single, end-to-end command (full).

-Installation
+# Installation

-To get started, clone the repository and set up the Python environment.

-# 1. Clone the repository
+## 1. Clone the repository
 git clone [YOUR_REPO_URL_HERE]
 cd [repository-name]

-# 2. Create and activate a virtual environment
+## 2. Create and activate a virtual environment
 python -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

-# 3. Install the required packages
+## 3. Install the required packages
 pip install -r requirements.txt

-# 4. (Optional) Set your NCBI API Key
+## 4. (Optional) Set your NCBI API Key
 export NCBI_API_KEY="your_api_key_here"

-Usage
+# Usage

 The pipeline is controlled through main.py and is divided into four main commands: get, extract, analyse, and full.
 You can view all options for a command by using the -h flag (e.g., python main.py full -h).

-1. full - Run the End-to-End Pipeline
+## 1. full - Run the End-to-End Pipeline

 This is the command for a complete analysis.
 It fetches genomes, extracts terminators, and runs the analysis.